cheminfo/nmrium-docs/docs/20_1d-spectra/10-preprocessing/10-preprocessing.md

 ## Zero filling

-To prepare the FID for the Fourier transformation, click the **Zero Filling** button to the left of the spectrum.
+To prepare the FID for the Fourier transformation, click the button **Zero Filling** to the left of the spectrum.
 You can choose the number of points (**Size**) and the filter **Line broadening**.
-Then press the **Apply** button.
+Then press the button **Apply**.

 ![](./zero_filling.gif)

 :::tip **Size** and **LB** values

-If you are not sure which values to set, you can use the following recommendations as a reference:
+If you are unsure which values to set, you can use the following recommendations as a reference:

 **Size**: Choose twice as many points as in the original FID.